pepsipepsi/nodebox_opengl_python3/README.md

 This is tested with python 3.5.1.

 The core drawing libraries are ported and work almost perfectly.
-The image filters, sound and gui stuff are not working yet.
+Some specific examples are not working, they're listed below.

 Nodebox for OpenGL was created by Frederik De Bleser and Tom De Smedt!